Giorgos Kyriakopoulos: Loan to Sassuolo

 On 2 September 2019, Kyriakopoulos moved to Sassuolo as a loanee from Asteras Tripolis, for an initial loan fee of €200,000 with a purchase option of €1 million for the summer of 2020.

 Sassuolo

-On 22 June 2020, Sassuolo have officially exercised their option to purchase defender Georgios Kyriakopoulos from Asteras Tripolis.
+On 22 June 2020, Sassuolo have officially exercised their option to purchase defender Kyriakopoulos from Asteras Tripolis.
 The 24-year-old left-back had arrived last summer on loan for €200,000 with an option to buy for a further €1.2 million.
 During his debut Serie A season, Kyriakopoulos has so far made 17 appearances in the Neroverdi jersey and he also contributed with three assists.
 On 23 May 2021, Kyriakopoulos scored his first goal in Serie A, with an amazing shot from 35 meters opening the score in the last matchday of 2020–21 season against Lazio, but he was sent off in the second half with a second yellow card.
 It was his first goal with the club in all competitions.
 On 16 January 2022, he gave two assists in a 4–2 home loss against Hellas Verona.